afnog/sse/virtualization/ganeti-exercise.md

 ### Configure Xen

 Edit `/etc/default/grub` and add/change the following lines to enable Xen (you would not need this for a KVM cluster in production):

-	GRUB_DEFAULT=saved
-	GRUB_SAVEDEFAULT=true
+	GRUB_DEFAULT=2
 	GRUB_CMDLINE_XEN_DEFAULT="dom0_mem=min:600M,max:600M"

 This restricts the master domain to 600 MB RAM, which will make it slow, but give us more RAM free